stevedee/Gambas-BatCallSorter/README.md

 1. a "normalised" single channel wav file (currently the "left" channel is saved and the "right" channel is deleted).
 2. a spectrogram image file.
 3. a 10 times "time-expanded" MP3 file.

 The original recordings can be saved or deleted, as set in the Preferences menu.

 As each file is selected in the BatCallSorter:-
  - the corresponding spectrogram is displayed
- - they user may play the associated MP3 file
+ - the user may play the associated MP3 file
  - the user may open the file in Audacity
  - the user may save "bat species" & "call type", which are saved as Tags in the MP3 and WAV files (using id3 tags)
- - the user may delete any file sets (i.e. including wav, MP3 & png image file)
  - the user may delete any file, which automatically deletes the corresponding wav, MP3 & png image file
  - a running total of recordings (files) is displayed